-The MSISPM Project or Thesis is designed to capture the essence of knowledge gained by the students from the coursework and apply it towards research or new application initiatives.
+The MSISPM Capstone Project or Thesis is designed to capture the essence of knowledge gained by the students from the coursework and apply it towards research or new application initiatives.
 The project or thesis should be on a topic in an area of research or application that is interesting and relevant to information security.
 Research may include working on existing projects, designing new areas of research, or assisting faculty with their current research.

-A MSISPM Project will consist of a group of 4 or more students working on a security related problem.
+A Capstone Project will consist of a group of 4 or more students working on a security related problem.
 Projects are held during the final semester of study and are subject to approval from the Associate Dean and Program Director.
+Heinz College will obtain MSISPM project sponsors; obtain an academic advisor; and create project teams with necessary skills to be successful.
 Students can work with:

-- A Carnegie Mellon faculty member on his/her research interests related to security - A vendor of security related products sponsored /advised by a faculty member - Or, an outside firm be it consulting, government or any other organization working on a security related problem sponsored/advised by a faculty member
+- A Carnegie Mellon faculty or staff member on his/her research interests related to security - A vendor of security related products sponsored /advised by a faculty member - Or, an outside firm be it consulting, government or any other organization working on a security related problem sponsored/advised by a faculty member paperwork, receive approval of thesis topic, and obtain a faculty advisor by December 1, 2021 in order to complete the work in the Spring 2022 semester.

-A MSISPM Thesis will consist of a student working by himself/herself on research related topics with sponsorship from a Carnegie Mellon faculty member.
-A thesis can be taken during the Fall, Spring, or Summer semesters.
-It is the responsibility of the student to complete required paperwork, receive approval of thesis topic, and obtain a faculty advisor.
+A Thesis will consist of a student working by himself/herself on research related topics with sponsorship from a Carnegie Mellon faculty member.
+A thesis can be completed during the Fall, Spring, or Summer semesters.
+It is the responsibility of the student to complete required